krother/speech_projects/data_scientists/README.md

 ![](talk_data.png)

+## Who is this workbook for?

-As a Data Scientist, you are a key player connecting the fields of programming, statistics and business thinking.
-Communicating and presenting data, technologies, results and conclusions is key.
-This article contains five speech projects to rehearse communicating data science:
+As a Data Scientist you are asked to present your findings in a convincing and effective manner to various cross-functional team members and decision makers.
+You are a key player connecting the fields of programming, statistics and business thinking.
+Communicating and presenting your data analytics results is a important skill that can be trained like a muscle.
+This workbook contains five exercises to improve your communications skills as a Data Scientist.

+## The speech projects

+This workbook contains five speech projects that will train your communication skills and excel your data science career:

 1. [The Lightning Talk](https://github.com/krother/speech_projects/blob/master/data_scientists/lightning_talk.md)
 2. [The Live Demo](https://github.com/krother/speech_projects/blob/master/data_scientists/live_demo.md)